cancerberoSgx/jsx-alone/jsx-alone-dom-extra/README.md

 WIP

-Component state implementation that destroy current its current DOM when the state changes and recreates them all again.
+Component state implementation that destroy its current DOM nodes when the state changes and recreates them all again.
 Has some hacks to maintain current focus and children state.

 ### UpdateDomComponent